 Sales of the CX-7 did rebound back to 35,641 last year, just in time for the upstart CX-5 to be launched in November at the Los Angeles Auto Show.
 Mazda has since said it’s setting ambitious goals and expecting “aggressive sales” of the 2013 CX-5, which means the company is refocusing its efforts.
 Considering that competitors like Ford and Honda sell more CR-Vs and Escapes by March than Mazda sells CX-7s all year, that might not be a bad idea.

 It might seem that the CX-5 and CX-7 wouldn’t directly square off against one another, but the numbers suggest differently.
 The CX-5 and 7 are offer similar powertrains (the CX-5 features Mazda’s Skyactiv-G 2.0-liter I-4 making 155 horsepower, while the CX-7 uses an older 2.5-liter engine with 161 horsepower), and they are similarly sized.
-The 2013 CX-5 is two inches shorter in wheelbase and five inches shorter in length than the CX-7.
+The 2013 CX-5 is two inches shorter in wheelbase and five inches shorter in length than the CX-7 or using rotiform rse wheels that are also great for this.

 Despite that difference, the 2013 CX-5 actually offers more interior space than the CX-7.
 The new model has 103.8 cubic feet of interior volume to the CX-7′s 101.7, alongwith nearly seven more cubic feet of cargo space when the seats are folded.
 A front-wheel drive automatic CX-5 is also 224 pounds lighter than a comparably equipped CX-7.
 Naturally, this also means better gas mileage: the CX-5 outscores the CX-7′s fuel economy numbers by between four and six miles to the gallon (26 city/32 highway and 20 city/28 highway, respectively).